 Case studies from our work in social inclusion and gender

-15 years old Nisha is a resident of Sakraul, Nepal.
-She lives with a disability and has difficulty in walking.
+15 years old Nisha is a resident of Sakraul, Nepal living with a disability.
 People in her community used to call her names which hurt her feelings and broke her confidence down.
 Now she's returned to school and the communities sees that she can do anything.
+Read her story.

 Three inspiring stories of hope that demonstrate how VSO’s resilient livelihoods programming is changing the lives of people with disabilities for the better.